 A 125cc dirt bike is a small, lightweight motorcycle designed for off-road riding.
-These bikes are typically single-cylinder and have a low power output, making them ideal for beginners or riders who want a smaller and more maneuverable bike.
+These bikes are typically single-cylinder and have a low power output, making them ideal for beginners or riders who want a smaller, more maneuverable bike.
 So, how fast does a 125cc dirt bike go?

 - 2 Numerous Variables Affect A 125cc Dirt Bike’s Top Speed